florimondmanca/djangorestframework-api-key/docs/guide.md

 If the built-in `APIKey` model doesn't fit your needs, you can create your own by subclassing `AbstractAPIKey`.
 This is particularly useful if you need to **store extra information** or **link API keys to other models** using a `ForeignKey` or a `ManyToManyField`.

+!!! warning
+    Associating API keys to users, directly or indirectly, can present a security risk.
+See also: [Should I use API keys?](/#should-i-use-api-keys).

 #### Example

 Here's how you could link API keys to an imaginary `Organization` model: